The Italian Riviera’s Best Kept Secret

 Cost depends on size of the boat, number of people, how many hours, or days, you require it for and whether you want a skipper or self-drive.
 Surprisingly, some don’t require you to have a license.

-Ferries are also available in the summer season to the other towns on the riviera, as an easier option.
+Ferries are also available in the summer season to the other towns on the riviera, as an easier option and a fabulous way to enjoy the riviera.

-If you wish to explore a little, there is:
+If you wish to explore a little and admire some of the historic architecture, there is:

 - the Castle of Santa Margherita Ligure open to the public, dating from the 16th century, which was built to protect the area against pirates;